Mountain Health CO-OP: Current Organization

 A unique aspect of Mountain Health is that the board of directors is composed of a majority of policy-holding members who are all elected by other CO-OP members.
 Jeremy Johnson, professor and previous board member said, "Ideally these boards will prove more attentive to the needs of consumers than the management of traditional insurance companies."
 Currently, 15 people on the CO-OP's board are members.

 As of 2023, the CO-OP covers a total of around 55,000 members, providing individual and group coverage for roughly 40,900 members: 27,000 enrollees in Montana, 7,700 in Idaho, and 6,200 in Wyoming.

 Benefits

-Mountain Health CO-OP offers benefits to members on their individual and group plans across all three of the states they are active in.
-These include dental and vision reimbursements, preventative care and prescription coverage, zero-cost out-of-pocket prescriptions and supplies including free insulin, depression medication and asthma medication, and travel support.
+Mountain Health CO-OP offers benefits to members on their individual and group plans across both of the states they are active in.
+These include dental and vision reimbursements, preventative care and prescription coverage, zero-cost out-of-pocket prescriptions and supplies including free insulin, depression medication and asthma medication.